zhangxiany-tamu/zhangxiany-tamu.github.io/_pages/home.md

         </p>
         <h3>Bio</h3>
         <p>
-          I am an Associate Professor in the Statistics Department at Texas A&M. I got my Ph.D. in Statistics from <a href="http://illinois.edu/">the University of Illinois at Urbana-Champaign</a> in 2013 and my BS in statistics from <a href="http://en.ustc.edu.cn/">the University of Science & Technology of China</a> in 2008.
+          I am a Professor in the Statistics Department at Texas A&M. I got my Ph.D. in Statistics from <a href="http://illinois.edu/">the University of Illinois at Urbana-Champaign</a> in 2013 and my BS in statistics from <a href="http://en.ustc.edu.cn/">the University of Science & Technology of China</a> in 2008.
         </p>
         <!-- <p><b>Postdoctral position available.
 See more details <a href="/opening">here</a>.</b></p> -->
       </div>